List of Major League Baseball career slugging percentage leaders

 In baseball statistics, slugging percentage (SLG) is a measure of the batting productivity of a hitter.
 It is calculated as total bases divided by at bats.
 Unlike batting average, slugging percentage gives more weight to extra-base hits with doubles, triples, and home runs, relative to singles.
-Plate appearances ending in walks are specifically excluded from this calculation, as an appearance that ends in a walk is not counted as an at bat.
+Plate appearances ending in walks are specifically excluded from this calculation, as an appearance that ends in a walk is not counted as an at-bat.

-Babe Ruth is the all-time leader with a career slugging percentage of .6897.
-Ted Williams (.6338), Lou Gehrig (.6324), Mule Suttles (.6179), Turkey Stearnes (.6165), Oscar Charleston (.6145), Jimmie Foxx (.6093), Barry Bonds (.6069), and Hank Greenberg (.6050) are the only other players with a career slugging percentage over .600.
+Among players with at least 3,000 plate appearances, Babe Ruth is the all-time leader with a career slugging percentage of .6897.
+Ted Williams (.6338), Lou Gehrig (.6324), Mule Suttles (.6179), Turkey Stearnes (.6165), Oscar Charleston (.6145), Jimmie Foxx (.6093), Aaron Judge (.6077), Barry Bonds (.6069), and Hank Greenberg (.6050) are the only other players with a career slugging percentage over .600.